drio/unixmagic/content/markers/21-boot.md

 position:
   left: "17%"
   top: "58%"
-description: "The booting process (or unix Networking Sockets)"
+description: "The booting process (or Unix Networking Sockets)"
 ---

 I have to admit, this object looks more like a boot than a sock, but I find it